cloudamqp/java-amqp-example/README.md

       </plugins>
     </build>

-If you have renamed App.java or are using a different class as your main entry point, make sure you change the "mainClass" parameter above to reflect the fully qualified name of that class.

-You are now ready to add any additional business logic to your application.
+The app assembler plugin generates a convenient launch script for starting your application.

+Note that the mainClass tag points to the class that launches the application.
+In the application described above that is App.java, but it would need to be changed for another application.

+Now that the application is ready to be run as a worker any other business logic can be added as long as it is bootstrapped from the main class.

 ## Run your Application